 LIHI Certificate #23 - Raystown Project, Pennsylvania

-The Allegheny Electric Cooperative (AEC) operates the 21 megawatt (rated capacity) Raystown Hydroelectric Project (William F. Matson Generating Station) at Raystown Lake.
-The hydroelectric station, completed in 1988, is located at the base of Raystown Dam and is operated in close cooperation with the Corps.
-The Corps gives all flow and temperature regulating instructions to AEC.
-Constant flow discharges are adjusted on a daily basis to minimize fluctuations downstream.
+The Allegheny Electric Cooperative (AEC) operates the Raystown Hydroelectric Project (William F. Matson Generating Station) at Raystown Lake.
+The hydroelectric station, completed in 1988, is located at the base of Raystown Dam and is operated in close cooperation with the USACE which gives all flow and temperature regulating instructions to AEC.
+Constant flow discharges are adjusted on a daily basis to minimize river fluctuations downstream.
+The project includes: an intake tower, intake tunnel, penstock, powerhouse, two generating units, and wheel gate.
+The hydroelectric facilities are separate from the USACE-owned dam.

-The hydroelectric station control facilities are separate from those of the Corps facilities.
 The hydroelectric station intake tower has the capability of withdrawing water from different levels of the lake for downstream temperature control.
-Intake trash rack clear spacing is 3 inches.
-Flow velocities at the intake are maintained at less than or equal to 3 feet per second.
+Intake trashrack clear spacing is 3 inches.
 The concrete tunnel stretching from the intake tower to the powerhouse is 12 feet in diameter, steel-lined, and 930 feet long.
 The steel penstock is 12 feet in diameter and 550 feet long.
-There are two power-generating units in the powerhouse.
-Unit 1 has a flow range of 200 to 600 cubic feet per second (cfs) and a rated output of 7 megawatts.
-Unit 2 has a flow range of 500 to 1100 cfs and a rated output of 14 megawatts.
-22 adjustable wicket gates control flow through each unit.
+There are two power-generating units in the powerhouse, with a combined capacity of 21 MW.
+Twenty-two adjustable wicket gates control flow through each unit.
 Flow is also regulated by the closure of two turbine shut-off valves located upstream of the generating units.
 Flow through the tunnel, penstock, and powerhouse can be regulated by the closure of a 12-foot square wheel gate located in the intake structure.

 |LIHI Certificate No.||23|